Click for Site Directory

 Formation of a Balloon Depot at Kidbrooke

-On 12th January 1937 discussion was made by Wing Commander Maude (Ret) to the D.D.Ops wherein he explained
+On 12th January 1937 discussion was made by Wing Commander Maude (Ret) to the Deputy Director of Operations

-that training of regular balloon personnel was under way with the supply of balloons and equipment being adequate
+wherein he explained that training of regular balloon personnel was under way with the supply of balloons and

 establishment and formation of the four main Balloon Depots in the four sectors.
 This involved the selection in each